 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 This handout explains how to clean your skin before surgery.
-This is to help lower your risk for infection.
+This treatment plan is to help lower your risk for infection.

 Please review each step below.
 You must be careful to give yourself enough time to follow each step.
 Your clinic will supply you with Hibiclens® at your visit.
 You can also buy it at your local drug store.
 Call your clinic if you have questions.

-Hibiclens® CHG soap and a clean washcloth or new body sponge
+Hibiclens® CHG soap and two clean washcloths or new body sponge

 3 Days Before Surgery